 A content marketing strategy doesn’t need to be a 40-page document.
 It needs to answer a handful of questions clearly, and it needs to be written down.

-Start with the goal.
+Then set the goal.
 Are you after leads, brand awareness, sign-ups, or lower support costs?
 Everything downstream depends on this.

 Two things worth burning into memory.
 First, write it down.
 The documented-strategy performance gap is one of the most consistent findings in the whole field, and it holds across company sizes.
 Second, the industry has shifted hard from volume to quality.
 Most marketers now report better results from publishing fewer, sharper pieces than from flooding the calendar.
 Ten great posts beat fifty forgettable ones.
 Every time.

+You can write the best post on the internet.
+If nobody sees it, it doesn’t matter.
 Creation is maybe half the job.
 Distribution is the other half, and it’s the half people skip.
 A blog with zero promotion just sits there.

 The fix is to match your metric to the funnel stage.
 Awareness content?
 Reach and impressions are fair.
 Decision-stage content?
 You’d better be looking at conversions and pipeline, not pageviews.
+Done right, this is also how content marketing quietly reduces customer acquisition costs — every deal that closes off an article you already own is a deal you didn’t pay ad spend to win, and that gap widens the longer the content keeps earning.

 And do one thing almost nobody does: set a baseline for each important page.
 Note what it earns today, whether that’s clicks, rankings, or conversions.
-Because content marketing ROI isn’t a snapshot.
-It’s a trend line.
-And you can’t spot a page sliding downhill if you never wrote down where it started.
+ROI isn’t a snapshot.
+It’s a trend line, and you can’t spot a page sliding downhill if you never wrote down where it started.
+That baseline is about to become the most useful thing you own.
+Here’s why.

 Every guide you’ve read probably ends around “measure your results.”
 As if content is a thing you finish.